-In view of its function as registrar and transfer agent, DWS Investment S.A. has entered into a sub-transfer agent agreement with State Street Bank International GmbH.
-Under this agreement, State Street Bank International GmbH will, in particular, assume the tasks of administering the global certificate deposited with Clearstream Banking AG, Frankfurt/Main.
+In performing the tasks related to the registrar function, the Management Company receives support from State Street Bank International GmbH, Munich.
+State Street Bank International GmbH, Munich, assumes in particular the tasks of managing the global certificate deposited with Clearstream Banking AG, Frankfurt/Main.